How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-4. Display item content: Check this box to display the RSS feed content.
+4. Display item content: Tick this box if you would like to show the RSS feed content.

 RSS Widget settings